BeyondATC/BeyondATC_Wiki/docs/support/faq.md

 ## AI Traffic

-??? info "What should I expect from AI Traffic?"
-    Traffic is currently available in alpha, this means its a really early version of the traffic product.
-We believe it will give you plenty of enjoyment in its current state but there will be issues, there may be crashes of BATC and features may be missing.
-If you find traffic in its current state does not enhance your experience, you can disable it from within the options menu or alternatively if you find the build unstable, switch back the core EA version from your accounts page.

-    We would greatly appreciate if you could send your reports, including log files and any other relevant information asked in the thread, in [⁠traffic-alpha-feedback](https://discord.com/channels/1082413096045391915/1280653893570658325).
-Your patience and understanding are invaluable as the dev team work on improving this feature.

-??? info "How can I get AI Traffic with BeyondATC?"
-    AI traffic is available for supporters only.
-To access this feature, you need to upgrade from the basic pack to the supporter pack for $29.99.
-Supporters can activate the experimental branch in the account section in BeyondATC.

-    Traffic will be available to everyone (basic pack) later at no extra cost.

 ??? info "What is the traffic source?"
     BeyondATC uses data from FlightRadar24, using a historic week of data.
 This includes all IFR flights, GA included.